Contact Lens Care

 At what age can my child wear contacts?

-There’s an general assumption that there are age limits on wearing contact lenses and that you need to be a teenager or young adult before you can start wearing them.
+There’s a general assumption that there are age limits on wearing contact lenses and that you need to be a teenager or young adult before you can start wearing them.
 Because of this, children are mostly prescribed glasses instead of contact lenses.
-In fact, this isn’t the case, as there are actually no real age restrictions on contact lenses.
+In fact, this isn’t the case, as there are actually no age restrictions on contact lenses.
+Children can tolerate contact lenses from a young age, some infants are fitted with contact lenses due to congenital cataracts or other eye conditions that have developed at birth.

 How old do you have to be to wear contact lenses?

 There is no minimum age to start wearing contact lenses.
 However, it is important to consider whether it's a good idea for your child to start and if they can handle contact lenses appropriately.
-The responsibility of wearing and caring contact lenses can be decided based on your child's behaviour and habits.
-Take into account whether they generally have good cleaning habits and follow instructions well.
+The responsibility of wearing and caring for contact lenses can be decided based on your child's behaviour and personal grooming habits.
+If children need frequent reminders to keep things clean and follow good hygiene practices, they may not be ready for the responsibility of wearing and caring for contact lenses.
+The majority of 8-11 year old children can apply and remove their contact lenses without the assistance of their parents.

 Are contact lenses safe for my child?